Jean Sseninde: Uganda defender signs for Wakefield Trinity Ladies | Goal.com

 Jean Sseninde: Uganda defender signs for Wakefield Trinity Ladies

-English Women's National League side Wakefield Trinity has secured the services of Uganda defender Jean Sseninde on a one-year deal.
+English North East Regional Women’s Football League side Wakefield Trinity Ladies has secured the services of Uganda defender Jean Sseninde on a one-year deal.

 The West Yorkshire based outfit had already confirmed the acquisition of Chelsea Pilmer, Rosie Gresswell, Tyler Carter Dabda and the latest and fourth this summer is the Uganda international.